 CWSB identifies strengths and needs through conducting various types of reviews that promote consistency in the quality of practice and adherence to practice standards.
-Data is shared and discussed internally with staff at all levels and externally with child welfare partners and stakeholders to identify progress towards goals.
-Please refer to the 2017 SwSA and the 2018 APSR for further details.
-The types of reviews include:
+Data is shared and discussed internally with staff at all levels and externally with child

 - a.
 Administrative Review Processes a team review when unusual and challenging situations arise on active cases; - b.
 Implementation Reviews for new programs, services, and initiatives; - c.
 Targeted Reviews to gather data to address a specific need, issue, or problem; - d.
 Contract Reviews regarding purchased services; and - e.
 Case Reviews